EECE3093C/team-project-golden-girls-backend/README.md

 - If you want to run the container in the background, add the `-d` flag
 - Kill the process with `Ctrl-c` (in foreground) or `docker kill oof` (in background)

+**Production and development images serve a webpage, testing does not.**